jbroadway/stripe/README.md

 **Status: Beta**

+To do:

-Missing: Plan management in Tools > Stripe Payments > Settings.
+* Plan management in Tools > Stripe Payments > Settings
+* If user has an existing Stripe customer ID, show option in `stripe\payment` to use that card or enter a new one

 ## Installation